-Figure 1H.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in West Rand District Municipality, Gauteng Province during epidemiological weeks 1 of 2021 to week 7 of 2022.
+Figure 1 H. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in West Rand District Municipality, Gauteng Province during epidemiological weeks 1 of 2021 to week 16 of 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-In Tshwane South the SARS-CoV-2 levels in Daspoort WWTP increased consistently for three weeks and it's up to 3 log copies/ml of wastewater in week 14.
-Similarly, in Tshwane North, the levels have remained consistently high in Rooiwal WWTP over two weeks.
-Also, there has been sustained increases in Klipgat WWTP with week 14 showing levels up to 4 log copies/ml.
+In Tshwane South, the SARS-CoV-2 levels in Daspoort WWTP is still high; increased to 3 log copies after dropping to 2logcopis/ml of wastewater in week 15.
+Similarly, in Tshwane North, the levels have increased consistently in Rooiwal WWTP for four consecutive weeks between weeks 12-16.
+Also, there were four sustained increases in Klipgat WWTP with week 13 showing levels up to 4 log copies/ml.
+More recent results are required.